blackjk3/react-signature-pad/README.md

 ## Example

+Have a look at the [`example/`](example/) directory.

+This example can be run with:

 ```bash
 npm start
 ```

-Navigate to [http://localhost:8080/](http://localhost:8080/) in your browser and you should be able to see the signature canvas in action.
+followed by navigating to [http://localhost:8080/](http://localhost:8080/) in your browser to view it.

-The source code for this example is found in the [`example/`](example/) directory.

 ## [Demo](https://agilgur5.github.io/react-signature-canvas/)